What is a Climate Action Team agreement?

-Article 6.2 of the Paris agreement allows parties to use Internationally transferred mitigation outcomes to achieve their mitigation targets
+Article 6.2 of the Paris agreement allows parties to use Internationally transferred mitigation outcomes (ITMOs) to achieve their mitigation targets

 What are the differences and similarities between Climate Action Teams Agreements (CATs) under Article 6 of the Paris Agreement, and Joint Implementation under the Kyoto Protocol?

-The mechanism known as Joint Implementation (JI), defined in Article 6 of the Kyoto Protocol, allowed Annex B countries, with emission reduction commitments, to earn emission reduction units (ERUs) from emissions reduction or storage projects in another Annex B party, which could be counted towards meeting their Kyoto target.
-For every tCO2 reduced and credited through JI projects, host countries would cancel one of their country-wide Kyoto allowances (AAUs), which would avoid double counting.
+Joint Implementation (JI), defined in Article 6 of the Kyoto Protocol, allowed Annex B countries, with emission reduction commitments, to acquire emission reduction units (ERUs) from emissions mitigation projects in another Annex B party and use these ERUs towards their Kyoto target.
+For every tCO2e reduced and credited through JI projects, host countries would cancel one of their country-wide Kyoto allowances (AAUs), thus avoiding double counting.
 Also, JI projects needed to prove that their emissions reductions would be additional to what would have otherwise happened without the incentive of the ERUs.
-More than 90% of the ERUs were issued by Russia and Ukraine, countries with allocations of Kyoto allowances that exceeded their business as usual emissions (so called “hot air”) and where their incentives to bank allowances for future Kyoto periods where they would have binding commitments was weak (these binding Kyoto targets never did eventuate).
+There were two forms of JI: “track 1” with rules determined only by countries participating in the transaction, and “track 2” with international oversight by the JI Supervisory Committee (JISC).

 In its Annex B, the Kyoto Protocol set binding emission reduction targets for 37 industrialized countries and economies in transition and the European Union.